EmuraDaisuke/SortingAlgorithm.HayateShiki/README.md

 How was it?

 Beat std::stable_sort!
-Almost defeated gfx::timsort but lost in descending order.
+gfx::timsort won by random numbers, but under certain conditions it was close.
 And it turns out that it is not easy to win std::sort.
 However, depending on the environment and input, it may have the potential to surpass std::sort.